indocom/lumina/docs/after/student-pass.md

 :::

 :::tip
-Check your NUS email regularly as they will inform you about the
+Check your NUS email regularly as they will inform you about the date and time for enrolment and issuance sessions.
 :::
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1OTcxNzcxMCwtMTU0MjAwNzI3MCwtMz
+eyJoaXN0b3J5IjpbLTEzMTEwODc0NzQsLTE1NDIwMDcyNzAsLT
-U5ODI3NDUyXX0=
+M1OTgyNzQ1Ml19
 -->